marko-cpu/Stock-exchange-gRPC-Socket-Server/README.md

 # Stock Exchange Simulation

 This Java program simulates the operation of a stock exchange.
-It uses RPC and socket servers for distributing stock market data.
+It uses gRPC and socket servers for distributing stock market data.

 ## Features